-Medical services are provided by public hospitals and by doctors and dentists under contract with, and paid directly by, the National Health Service.
+Medical benefits: Medical services are provided by public hospitals and by doctors and dentists under contract with, and paid directly by, the National Health Service.
 Benefits include general practitioner care, specialist services, hospitalization, maternity care, dental care, medicines, appliances, home nursing, and family planning.

-Cost sharing: Patients pay £6.40 for each prescription and 80% of the cost of any dental work, up to a maximum of £390.
+Cost sharing: Patients pay £6.85 for each prescription and up to a maximum of £194 for dental treatment depending on the course of treatment.
 Those receiving means-tested benefits and their adult dependents, children younger than age 16 (age 19 if a student), pregnant women, and nursing mothers are exempt from dental and prescription charges.
 Persons older than the state pension age and certain other groups are exempt from prescription charges.
 The National Health Service's Low Income Scheme exempts certain individuals with low income from prescription charges.